Choosing a Sync Engine for Local-First in 2026

 I unleashed Claude on the task of migrating everything from Livestore to Zero and had a working local set up for Zero shortly.

 After working out all the typecheck errors and cleaning up some cruft, everything worked, basically flawlessly.
-Also the code is clean — integrates well with drizzle, client-side footprint is minimal.
+It integrates cleanly with Drizzle, and the client footprint is small.

 So, literally that’s it.
 Zero just works.
 I might report back when I get clotheslined by attempting to scale websockets, but chances are my little side project font editor will not blow up so for now I’ll consider this a problem solved.